craigdanj/django-blog/README.md

 ### Installation:
 1. Do a "pip install requirements.txt" from the projects root directory.
 You could optionally create a virtual environment before doing this.
 2. Run the "python manage.py migrate" command to run database migrations.
-3. Deploy following the [deploying django](https://docs.djangoproject.com/en/2.0/howto/deployment/) guide
+3. Deploy following the [deploying django](https://docs.djangoproject.com/en/2.0/howto/deployment/) guide.

 ### Admin panel: